 RESULTS AND DISCUSSION

-A preliminary study by Peters and co-authors [28] analysed the chemical composition of the artefacts under investigation, by means of X-ray Fluorescence.
-This study revealed that most of the artefacts were produced from a copper-lead-tin alloy, with a lead content that in some cases reaches the 14 wt%.
-Starting from this basis, the present investigation tried to specifically identify the corrosion products that characterise the artefacts by means of Raman spectroscopy.
+A preliminary study by Peters et al. [28] analysed the chemical composition of the artefacts under investigation by means of X-ray fluorescence.
+This study revealed that most of the artefacts were produced from a copper-lead-tin alloy, with a lead content that, in some cases, reached 14 wt%.
+Starting from this basis, the present investigation tried to identify the specific corrosion products that characterise the artefacts by means of Raman spectroscopy.

-Gentle brushing, without any solvent in order to avoid surface modification or dissolution of the corrosion products, was the only cleaning operation that was performed before Raman measurements, as soil traces can affect the acquisition causing large fluorescence signals in the spectrum.
+Gentle brushing without any solvent, to avoid surface modification or the dissolution of the corrosion products, was the only cleaning operation that was performed before the Raman measurements were taken, as soil traces can affect their acquisition by causing large fluorescence signals in the spectrum.